 The process of registering ROR IDs and maintaining ROR records is different from the workflows for ORCID iDs and DOIs.
 Unlike ORCID iDs and DOIs, ROR IDs are created and maintained through a centralized, community-based curation process.

-Anyone can suggest additions or updates to the registry via the public request form.
+Anyone can suggest additions or updates to the registry.
 You do not need to be affiliated with an organization to suggest changes to the organization’s record in ROR.

 Why did ROR develop this curation model?